rachellerathbone/problem-solving-curriculum/Steps/What If Questions.md

 ## How it works

+This relates to Step #1 in Polya's method:

+1. **Understand the problem**
+1. Devise a plan
+1. Carry out the plan
+1. Look back

 In real life product managers / project managers may not give you all of the edge cases.
 They'll rely on you to figure them out.
 They'll give you a story like "users can sign in" and a wireframe and it's your job to say:

 - "What happens when the email has a space in the beginning or end?
 Do we trim that or just let it fail?"